Missoula Low-Noise Centerline Rumble Strips

 - S 292 (Whitefish Stage Road) from the intersection with W Reserve Drive to the intersection with MT 40 (Flathead County)

 - S 352 (Lake Mary Ronan Road) from Dayton to just west of Proctor (Lake County)

 - S 354 from Polson to the intersection with Round Butte Road (Lake County)

 - S 424 from the intersection of N Meridian Rd and Three Mile Drive to the intersection of Farm to Market Road and Lodgepole Road (Flathead County)

-- S 482 (Farm to Market Road) from the intersection with Honeysuckle Lane to the intersection with Airport Way (Flathead County)
+- S 482 (Farm to Market Road) from the intersection with Honeysuckle Lane to the intersection with Airport Way (Lincoln County)

 - S 503 (Airport Road) from the intersection with US 93 to just past the intersection with Shelter Valley Drive (Flathead County)

 - US 93 from just east of Polson to the Canadian border just past Eureka (Lake County)